Relintai/entity_spell_system/README.md

 An entity and spell system for the GODOT Engine.

+Usable for both 2d, and 3d games.

 The actual player, mob etc implementations are still in the main game's repository (https://github.com/Relintai/broken_seals).
 (As GDScript)
-Also there is a data editor addon for this module.
-The main game should have it.

-This module have dependencies to some of my other engine modules, these will be made optional later, for now you will need to install them as well.
+This module have optional dependencies to some of my other engine modules.

 The main class that can be used for players/mobs is Entity.
 I ended up merging subclass functionality into it, because that way it gains a lot more utility, by sacrificing only a small amount of memory.